 His lungs refused to breathe as he looked down on a face that could have been made from grey plasticine.
 A familiar face, one he’d confined to history.
 Recovering his composure slightly, he leant the lid against a wall.

 Nundy, Alfred Nundy, well, well, well.
 He hadn’t given Alf a thought for, what, five years?
-The accident had prayed on his mind for years before that, but then he’d had therapy, put it all behind him.
+The accident had preyed on his mind for years before that, but then he’d had therapy and put it all behind him.
 It wasn’t his fault after all, well, a rally driver couldn’t anticipate all eventualities and the co-driver, the navigator, had to take his chances, just like the driver.
 He’d hardly come off lightly himself after all, though he could move around quite well nowadays.

 “But I know we’ll meet—” The needle scratched across the record and the music stopped.